“Reflections in D”

 Ellington’s performance of “Reflections in D” is lovely, warm and evocative.
 His use of bassist Wendell Marshall presaged the appearnce of a number of piano and bass jazz duos many decades later.
 Interestingly, Ellington has Marshall play only arco (with his bow), subtly and strategically underlining some of Duke’s attractive chords.

 In early June of 1980, I had reached the point where I was beginning to understand some of what Bill Evans was doing in his piano playing.
 I found myself in New York with a friend who was amenable to going to the Village Vanguard to hear the Bill Evans Trio, which then included Evans on piano, Marc Johnson on bass, and Joe La Barbera on drums.
 We showed up in front of the Vanguard well before show time.
 There was a line of maybe a hundred people outside on the Seventh Avenue sidewalk, and many people were standing on the staircase that descends into the club.
 We got in line and waited.
 Eventually about half of the people in line in front of us got in.
 We didn’t.
 We had to return home the next day.
 On September 15, 1980, Bill Evans, aged 51, died.
 Once again, I was stunned by this tragic news.
 I knew nothing of the reasons why Bill Evans died.
+(Bill Evans – Copenhagen, August 1964.
+Note that he is writing left-handed.)

 The background for the creation by Duke Ellington of “Reflections in D” is provided in the liner notes to the wonderful 1995 collection of Duke’s mid-1950s recordings for the Capitol label gathered, remastered and reissued by Mosaic.
 Those notes were written by Duke’s long-time friend and Ellington biographer Stanley Dance.
 (The parenthetical comments are mine.)